tractor/tractor-website/reference-tracts.md

 If you wish to segment a tract for which there is not yet a standard reference tract, or if your data set is somehow unusual so that the standard reference tracts are inappropriate, you need to create a custom reference tract from one of your scans.
 Once created, the reference tract may be reused for later studies.

-TractoR scripts which are likely to be useful for creating a custom reference tract include `mkroi` (to create a region of interest), `rtrack` (to generate a series of tract images, from which to choose a reference tract), and `hnt-ref` or `pnt-ref` (to create reference tracts for use with HNT or PNT, respectively).
+TractoR scripts which are likely to be useful for creating a custom reference tract include `mkroi` (to create a region of interest), `track` (to generate a series of tract images, from which to choose a reference tract), and `hnt-ref` or `pnt-ref` (to create reference tracts for use with HNT or PNT, respectively).

 Let's assume that we wish to create a reference tract representing the corpus callosum genu.
 We begin by creating a directory for this experiment, and changing to this directory.
 For example,

     mkdir /expts/hnt-genu
     cd /expts/hnt-genu

-Next we observe that the point (6,22,14) - in millimetre coordinates - appears to be within the genu in an MNI standard space brain volume.
+Next we observe that the point (99,163,78) appears to be within the genu in an MNI standard space brain volume.
 A suitable location such as this can be chosen using `tractor view` or [FSL's data viewer](http://www.fmrib.ox.ac.uk/fsl/fslview/index.html).
-We see the location shown on a slice of the MNI white matter map below:
+We see the location shown below:

 ![genu seed point location](genu-point.png)

 We next need to choose a subject in which to generate our reference tract.
 In this tutorial we will assume that the session directory for this subject is based at the location /data/refsubject.
 Note that this session *must already* be [fully preprocessed](diffusion-processing.html).
 We will seed throughout a region around the location corresponding to the point we found in MNI standard space, on the basis that at least one point in this region stands a good chance of generating a tract suitable for use as the reference.
+First, we need to transform the MNI point into this subject's diffusion space:

+    tractor transform /data/refsubject 99,163,78 PointType:R SourceSpace:MNI TargetSpace:diffusion Nearest:true

+Let's say that produces the native space seed point (49,59,33).
 The command

-    tractor mkroi /data/refsubject 6,22,14 CentreInMNISpace:true PointType:mm ROIName:genu_region
+    tractor mkroi /data/refsubject 49,59,33 Width:5 ROIName:genu_region

-generates a region of interest (called "genu_region.nii.gz" or similar), and then
+generates a region of interest (called "genu_region.nii.gz") of width 5 voxels in each dimension, and then

-    tractor rtrack /data/refsubject SeedMaskFile:genu_region CreateImages:true
+    tractor track /data/refsubject genu_region Streamlines:1000x Strategy:voxelwise

 will generate a (large) number of images representing tracts generated by seeding at each voxel in the ROI.
-(If this fails to create images, please ensure you have [ImageMagick installed](getting-started.html).)
-By default, the width of the ROI is 7 voxels in each dimension, although this can be changed with the Width option to `mkroi`.
-(Note that, in general, you can always see what options are supported by a particular experiment script by giving the command `tractor -o` followed by the script name.)
-Voxels with very low anisotropy (say, FA less than 0.2) may be excluded, on the basis that they are unlikely to generate useful tracts, using the `AnisotropyThreshold` option to `rtrack`:
+Voxels with very low anisotropy (say, FA less than 0.2) may be excluded, on the basis that they are unlikely to generate useful tracts, using the `AnisotropyThreshold` option to `track`:

-    tractor rtrack /data/refsubject SeedMaskFile:genu_region CreateImages:true AnisotropyThreshold:0.2
+    tractor track /data/refsubject genu_region Streamlines:1000x Strategy:voxelwise AnisotropyThreshold:0.2

-The resulting tract image file names contain the seed point that generated them, *using [the R convention](conventions.html)*.
+The resulting tract image file names contain the seed point that generated them, *using the R convention, starting at 1*.
+PNG graphics files may be produced from some or all of these images using the `slice` script.
+For example,

+    tractor slice /data/refsubject@FA tract_47_60_32 X:47 Y:60 Z:32 GraphicName:tract_47_60_32

 This process, or any other, can be used and repeated until a seed point has been found that produces an acceptable segmentation of the genu for use as a reference tract.
 The important characteristics are shape and length, so particular care should be taken to ensure that these are appropriate in the reference tract.

 Given a chosen seed point, the reference tract can be generated in the appropriate form using the `hnt-ref` or `pnt-ref` scripts, depending on whether you are planning to use heuristic or probabilistic NT.
 For example,

-    tractor hnt-ref /data/refsubject 40,38,22 PointType:R TractName:genu
+    tractor hnt-ref /data/refsubject 47,60,32 TractName:genu

-(The seed point in this example is arbitrary.)
 This will create a file called genu_ref.Rdata, which contains information about the reference tract for use in the testing phase.
 The syntax for `pnt-ref` is identical; only the script name needs to be changed.

 ## References